namidaco/namida/README.md

    - A thumbnail that animates with the current audio peak, looks cool.
 - Miniplayer Party Mode:
    - Applies an edge breathing effect, color can be static or dynamic (all the colors extracted from the artwork)
+- Particles Effect
-- Particles Effect (which speeds up with the audio peak too)<br>
+   - they speed up with the audio peak too
 - <p>CAN IMPORT YOUTUBE HISTORY <img src="some stuff/ong.png" width=16 height=16/></p>
 - <p>LASTFM TOO AND MAYBE MORE IN FUTURE <img src="some stuff/yoowhat.gif" width=16 height=16/></p>
+- you gonna find decent amount of options/customizations in the settings and inside dialogs so make sure to check them out.

 # Video Integration
-- Namida is capable of playing videos related to the audio, video can be found either locally or fetched from youtube
+- Namida is capable of playing videos related to the music, video can be found either locally or fetched from youtube
 <details>
 <summary>how locally?</summary>
 typically looks (inside the folders you specificed) for any matching title, matching goes as following: